 What if my baby doesn’t cooperate during the cake smash?

 It happens!
 At around age one, babies may go through a bit of separation anxiety or stranger danger.
-In this scenario, we will just take things slow, let baby relax and see that the photography studio is not a scary place and that mom and dad are close by at all times.
+In this scenario, we will just take things slow, let baby relax and see that the photography studio is not a scary place and that mom and dad are close by at all times for those first birthday photos.
 I also encourage parents to be mindful of a baby that is teething or may be getting a cold – I always prefer to reschedule to a time where baby is feeling his or her best.
 But what happens if baby is not teething, isn’t catching a cold, has had a full nap, and is otherwise content, but is just not wanting to cooperate with the cake smash?
 Well, we will snap what we can during the smash, but will focus on things baby is more interested in.
 Without fail, babies absolutely love the post-smash bath.
 We will set up the cake to be close to the baby bathtub and will just focus on what makes baby happy.

 What are other smash ideas besides cake for my baby?